cortexlabs/cortex/README.md

 ### Step 3: Deploy to AWS

-Deploying to AWS is as simple as running `cortex deploy` from your CLI. `cortex deploy` takes the declarative configuration from `cortex.yaml` and creates it on the cluster:
+Deploying to AWS is as simple as running `cortex deploy` from your CLI. `cortex deploy` takes the declarative configuration from `cortex.yaml` and creates it on the cluster.
+Behind the scenes, Cortex will containerize the model, make it servable using TensorFlow Serving, expose the endpoint with a load balancer, and orchestrate the workload on Kubernetes.

 ```bash
 $ cortex deploy